-- have frontage and access must be on state or county highway, or nonresidential collector road; - be >50 feet from residential zoning districts, and; - be <1,500 feet from intersection with state or county highway.
+- have frontage on state or county highway, or on New King Street; and - be >50 feet from residential zoning districts;

 Town of North Castle Comprehensive Plan

 The Proposed Project would conform to the goals and objectives of the Town Comprehensive Plan Update of 1996.
 The proposed project would be located in an area dominated by office and transportation uses and would therefore be a compatible land use.
 It would be separated from residential areas, thereby having minimal adverse impact on the residential character of the Town.
 The proposed project would also be proximate to Westchester County Airport and major highways, such as I-684 and NYS Route 120, further supporting goals of the Plan.
 Development would be located within the IND-AA zoning district and Sewer District #3, an area identified by the Plan with potential to accommodate more intensive development.
 The proposed project would result in new development on a site that is currently developed, thereby minimizing disturbance to preserved natural areas.
 Disturbance to important environmental features would be avoided during construction and operation of the proposed facility.